lexnederbragt/230321_ttshell/lex.md

 We'll come back to why I don't have to type my password...

-Finally, I have a function in my `.bash_login` file that creates a folder and does a `cd` into it in one go:
+Finally, I have a function in my `.bashrc` file that creates a folder and does a `cd` into it in one go:

 ```
 mkcd () {